-Here are the 10 most anticipated Toronto restaurant openings I'm looking forward to this fall.
+Here are my picks for the 10 most anticipated Toronto restaurant openings for spring 2015.

-Read my profile of Mr. Flamingo in the restaurant section.
+Read my profile of Nine in the restaurant section.

 The long term future of the massive west end location (home to coffee roasting operations, as well as a bakery and catering kitchen) is unclear, but it's closed to the public for the foreseeable future, leaving only the downtown cafe open.